uswds/uswds-site/_posts/2022-04-28-introducing-uswds-3-0.md

 ### Support USWDS 2 with maintenance and security patches for one year

-In addition to supporting active development on USWDS 3, We will continue to support the USWDS 2 branch for one year of maintenance and security patches (until April 2023).
+In addition to supporting active development on USWDS 3, we will continue to support the USWDS 2 branch for one year of maintenance and security patches (until April 2023).
 The current LTS version of USWDS 2 is [USWDS 2.13.3](https://github.com/uswds/uswds/discussions/4626).

 [Long-term support of version 2.x]({{ site.baseurl }}/documentation/developers/#long-term-support-of-v2x) →